 The type of your international shipping is determined by the transport means you choose to complete the delivery.
 While air freight transportation is fast and effective, ocean freight shipping is more suitable for moving large items.
 If you are only starting to ship internationally, it is recommended to use ground freight transportation due to its high accessibility and cost-efficiency.

-Ground freight transportation offers you two main shipping modes the choice of which depends on your cargo size and expected delivery time.
+Ground freight transportation offers you two main shipping modes depending on your cargo size and expected delivery time.

 - Less than truckload shipping mode (LTL) is a perfect option for small shipments that don’t require the whole trailer’s space.
 You’ll share the truck with several individuals and thus saving shipping costs.

-- Full truckload shipping mode (FTL) suits large shipments that are both time-sensitive and have high load safety requirements.
+- Full truckload shipping mode (FTL) suits large time-sensitive shipments with high load safety requirements.

 How to Organize International Freight Shipping?